moejoe1996/github-demo/Git_complete_guide.md

         FAST FORWARD: when you make changes only to the branch and none to master.
 A fast foward merge will take place.
 Meaning that it will put all the changes in front of the master branch as if there was only one branch.

     ### Disable Fast Foward

     `git merge <branch> --no-ff`: merges a branch with Fast Foward disabled

-# Automatic merges *Important*
+# Automatic merges _Important_

     This is when you have multiple commits in diferent branches

 # Conflicts

     When this happens, the git will enter in a 'merging' state.
 We need to fix the conflict in order to solves this. (tipically this is done manually) but if you have a merge tool installed and configured `git mergetool` should help you solve the conflicts.

+# Rebase

+    In the branch you are working on (not master) use the following command to apply the changes made on the main branch `git rebase master`

+    `git rebase --abort`: it aborts the rebase intended to apply

+    If a conflict occurs you must solved it with the mergetool or manually.
+One its done use the command `git rebase --continue` to continue with the rebasing stage.

+    the command `git fetch` is a non-destructive command that updates the references between the repository and the local repository

+    `git pull --rebase origin master` updates the local and remote repository with a rebase in the process